ScrapingBee/writing-guidelines/README.md

 **Notes**

-When you include a note to the reader, I recommend capitalizing the first word after “note:” so that you can keep the formatting of all notes consistent, whether they’re only one sentence or more than one sentence.
+When you include a note to the reader, I recommend capitalizing the first word after “note:” so that you can keep the formatting of all notes consistent, whether there is only one sentence or more than one sentence.

 > Note: Here is my note.
 And another one.